Welcome to Gencraft Tutorials

 On the left is the reference image, which is nine shapes of various bright colors on a white background.
 On the right is the result when the prompt "City skyline at night, neon," is applied, which is an abstract representation of a skyline that incorporates the same shapes from the reference image.

-The Reference Image on the left turns an otherwise simple prompt into something more abstract and artistic
+The Sketch Guide on the left turns an otherwise simple prompt into something more abstract and artistic

 Posters, banners, and text